e406hsy/TwitchTagRemover/README.md

-# TwitchLanguageSelector
+# TwitchTagRemover
-twitch language selector chrome extension
+twitch tag Remover chrome extension

+Feature
+remove channels which have specific tags from https://twitch.tv/directory/all